dsaidgovsg/ljumphost/README.md

 True jumphost set-up and instructions repository.

 This is a two-step set-up, bootstrap + ansible.
-This assumes a Debian/Ubuntu distro with `apt` being the distro package manager, and is tested against Ubuntu 18.04 AMI.
+This assumes a RHEL8 distro with `dnf` being the distro package manager, and is tested against a standard RHEL8 AMI.

 You will need to `git clone` this into the true jumphost instance.